Tickets and Events

 Larger bags and backpacks need to be check into our complimentary cloakrooms.
 Unattended bags may be removed.

 Please do not place any personal belongings on the ledges in front of you.
+Mobile phones should be turned off and stored away safely during performances.

 Only bottled water and ice cream purchased from the premises can be taken into the auditorium.